 1 Agency/Group/Organization OCALA HOUSING AUTHORITY Agency/Group/Organization Type Housing PHA What section of the Plan was addressed by Consultation?
 Housing Need Assessment Public Housing Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The CEO of the Ocala Housing Authority is a member of our Affordable Housing Advisory Committee.
 She participates regularly and provides in depth insight to housing issues concerning low to moderate income individuals and families.
-2 Agency/Group/Organization Governor's West Ocala Neighborhood Revitalization Council Agency/Group/Organization Type Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Victims of Domestic Violence Services-homeless Services-Health Services-Education Services-Employment Service-Fair Housing Health Agency Child Welfare Agency Other government - County Other government - Local Business Leaders Civic Leaders Marion County Schoolboard
+2 Agency/Group/Organization Governor's West Ocala Neighborhood Revitalization Council Agency/Group/Organization Type Services - Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Victims of Domestic Violence Services-homeless Services-Health Services-Education Service-Fair Housing Health Agency Child Welfare Agency Other government - County Other government - Local Business Leaders Civic Leaders Marion County Schoolboard

 What section of the Plan was addressed by Consultation?
 Housing Need Assessment Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The City held its first public meeting in conjunction with the Governor's West monthly meeting.
 This group has a far-reaching touch on the community and is the foremost organization in providing pertinent information to minority and low-income areas in the City of Ocala.
+The Governor's West Ocala Council's Board is comprised of 15 diverse organizations that serve low-income families in some capacity.
 It's members and participants represent nearly every category of organizations in the City that assists low-income persons and families.
+The Governor's West Board is composed of representatives from community sectors that include law enforcement, education, 2 civic organizations, 2 community youth group organizations, housing, health, faith-based, business, and 4 at large seats that are held by the City of Ocala, the Greater Ocala Community Development Council (GOCDC), the United Way of Ocala, and the Marion Count NAACP.
+The group was consulted in the monthly meeting as to what they see as needs and desires for the community.
+City staff reports back to Governor's Wes monthly as to activities and projects being accomplished throughout the year as well as available funding to assist income qualified residents.